Testing Lua Code with Busted: A Practical Guide

 The Busted tutorial walks through the full DSL and all the built-in tools.
 This guide assumes you have read that and want to use Busted effectively in a real project.
-Here we focus on the workflows that actually come up once you have a test suite running: selecting which tests to run during development, keeping tests properly isolated from each other, integrating with CI, and the mistakes you will hit the first time you try to test something realistic.
+Here we focus on the workflows that actually come up once you have a test suite running: selecting which tests to run during development, keeping tests properly isolated from each other, integrating with CI, and the mistakes you will hit the first time you try testing Lua code in a realistic scenario.

 When you are iterating on a single feature, running the full suite every time is slow.
 Busted has several ways to narrow the run.